 - A collection analysis report provides a true picture of our collection so we can weed outdated material and make purchases that develop a balanced, relevant collection.
 It’s also the evidence we need to request additional funding for improving the school library to meet the needs of our students and teachers.

-- A loss analysis report tells us what’s really missing so we can replace important curriculum materials.
+- A loss analysis report tells us what’s really missing so we can replace important curricular materials.
 It also provides our yearly rate of loss which may give us the leverage we need to change library visitation policies or request a security system.

 Unless you are fortunate enough to have permanent adult aides, the school library inventory falls on your shoulders alone.
 I have one suggestion to make the prospect of doing inventory less daunting: create a schedule of mini-inventories over a period of several years!
 It makes so much more sense to do a small selective inventory every year than to tackle a huge one every 4 or 5.
 Mini-inventories are quicker and easier, you’re less likely to make mistakes, you don’t have to shut down the library, and your catalog and collection have a higher degree of ongoing agreement.

-I had no breaks between Dewey numbers or fiction Subjects, but if your library layout isn’t conducive to my method, you could instead use a by-Dewey-number schedule like this one I found online from the Harlingen, TX school district.
+My library shelving is continuous, but if your library layout isn’t conducive to my method, you could instead use a by-Dewey-number schedule like this one I found online from the Harlingen, TX school district.

 Here are pre-inventory tasks you’ll want to take care of: